George Mason University

 Applicants in all areas of information science and technology, computing, and related areas will be given serious consideration.
 We are particularly interested in candidates in the areas of artificial intelligence, cybersecurity, data mining and analytics, data science (including natural language processing, image processing), human centered computing (including information visualization, human computer interaction, pervasive & ubiquitous computing), network science, and information system design.
 Strong candidates from other areas will also be considered.
 Candidates who can build collaborations with other departments within the College and across the University will benefit from the strong support and encouragement for interdisciplinary collaboration with the College and the University.
 The department and the College place high value on engaging students from traditionally underrepresented groups, and candidates from these groups are especially encouraged to apply.

 About the Department:

-For full consideration please submit a faculty application and application materials online at http://jobs.gmu.edu for position number F200AZ.
-To apply, you will need a statement of professional goals including your perspective on teaching (to attach as ‘Other Doc’), a complete C.V. with publications and teaching history, and the names of three references.
-The review of applications will begin on February 18, 2019 and will continue until the positions are filled.
+For full consideration, applicants must apply for position number F692AZ; at https://jobs.gmu.edu/; complete and submit the online application; and upload a statement of professional goals including your perspective on teaching and research (to attach as ‘Other Doc’), a complete CV with publications, a statement on what diversity and inclusion means to you (to attach as ‘Other Doc’), and the names of three professional references.
+The review of applications will begin December 7, 2021 and continue until the position is filled.